bengal865/web-design-challenge/README.md

-# web-design-challenge
+# Web Design Challenge
-Starter files for the web design challenge that uses CSS Grid.
+Please view the instructions in the **instructions.md** markdown file.